 Since turning vegan Claire has had her coach convert to veganism.
 She also counts herself lucky as she has a supportive group of friends she trains with.

-“A lot of them are either vegetarian, vegan or omni’s who are trying to eat more plant based.
-Whenever we get together they all make vegan food for us all the share.
+“A lot of them are either vegetarian, vegan or omnis who are trying to eat more plant based.
+Whenever we get together they all make vegan food for us all to share.
 I find that most people are respectfully curious, just disbelieving that an athlete can perform on a plant based diet.
 I love having the chance to educate them if they ask.”

 With such a high level of success achieved already, Claire has much to be pleased with.
-At age 27 when we spoke to her in March 2016 she had a fight record boasting fourteen wins out of sixteen, including three stoppages and of course a national title.
-Surprisingly she doesn’t count her title win as her greatest moment as she felt she felt with a more reserved style, with the Sam Brown fight being a much more exciting fight.
-She also respect’s Brown’s aggression and high work rate.
+At age 27 when we spoke to her in March 2016 she had a fight record boasting fourteen wins out of sixteen.
+These include three stoppages and of course a national title.
+Surprisingly she doesn’t count her title win as her greatest moment as she felt she fought with a more reserved style.
+The Sam Brown fight was a much more exciting fight.
+She also respects Brown’s aggression and high work rate.

 Claire’s also proud of the everyday milestones such as overcoming injuries, learning new techniques and furthering strength and conditioning training.
-She emphasized to us that these achievements have been as part of a team, and she owes a lot to Tao and the Sor.Jaiphet Fight Team, Andy and Combat MMA & Fitness, Sylvia Lokollo and Corefit, Hamid at Back on Track Physiotherapy, Damien and MMA Fight Store, Joe Foreman at Pixel Ready, Xan and Superstar Hair and Tash at Bodhi & Soul Café .
+She emphasized to us that these achievements have been as part of a team.
+She owes a lot to Tao and the Sor.Jaiphet Fight Team, Andy and Combat MMA & Fitness, Sylvia Lokollo and Corefit.
+Also Hamid at Back on Track Physiotherapy, Damien and MMA Fight Store, Joe Foreman at Pixel Ready, Xan and Superstar Hair and Tash at Bodhi & Soul Café .